grohith327/simplegan/README.md

-# EasyGAN
+# SimpleGAN
 **Framework to ease training of generative models** [![License](http://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat)](LICENSE)

-EasyGAN is a framework based on [TensorFlow](https://www.tensorflow.org/) to make training of generative models easier.
-EasyGAN provides high level APIs with customizability options to user which allows them to train a generative model with few lines of code.
+SimpleGAN is a framework based on [TensorFlow](https://www.tensorflow.org/) to make training of generative models easier.
+SimpleGAN provides high level APIs with customizability options to user which allows them to train a generative model with few lines of code.

 ### Requirements
 Make sure you have the following packages installed